zxeenu/zxeenu/README.md

 # Hi there, I'm zxeenu! 👋

 Welcome to my GitHub profile!

-I am a passionate developer interested in building efficient, scalable, and user-friendly software.
+I am a passionate developer focused on building efficient, scalable, and user-friendly software.
+I care deeply about correctness, clarity, and ergonomics—both for users and future maintainers.

+Currently, I design and maintain a dynamic workflow orchestration system, where these principles are tested daily against real-world complexity.

 ## 🚀 About Me

-- 🌱 I like Typescript.
+- 🌱 I like TypeScript.
+- 💥 I like errors and exceptions that clearly tell you what to fix.
+- 🧠 I like software designs that guide you toward the correct solution by default

 ## 🛠️ My Methodology